Sign Up for a Free Account

 Historical note and terminology

-It was in 1984 that A Gessain demonstrated that blood samples from patients with “tropical spastic paraparesis” in the island of Martinique (French Western Indies) reacted with the HTLV-1 virus (21).
+It was in 1984 that A Gessain demonstrated that blood samples from patients with “tropical spastic paraparesis” on the island of Martinique (French Western Indies) reacted with the HTLV-1 virus (20).
 The results were immediately convincing: the great majority of the samples contained antibodies to the HTLV-1 virus and, thus, pinpointed the etiologic agent responsible for this disorder.
-The HTLV-1 virus had just been isolated by R Gallo from a leukemia patient living in the Pacific Northwest of North America, probably a West Coast Native (54).
+The HTLV-1 virus had just been isolated by R Gallo from a patient with leukemia living in the Pacific Northwest of North America, probably a West Coast Native (53).

-In 1986, Osame and coworker proposed the term “HTLV-1-associated myelopathy” (53).
+In 1986, Osame and coworkers proposed the term “HTLV-1 associated myelopathy” (52).
 Criteria for diagnosis have been updated and modernized by introducing intrathecal antibody secretion as a diagnostic criterion (14).
-It appears that the most solid argument for the diagnosis of HTLV-1-associated myelopathy/tropical spastic paraparesis (HAM/TSP) in the presence of spasticity comes from quantitative polymerase chain reaction (QPCR), which reveals high proviral load in blood and CSF lymphocytes of patients with HAM/TSP compared to a lower viral load in carriers (20).
+It appears that the most solid argument for the diagnosis of HTLV-1 associated myelopathy/tropical spastic paraparesis (HAM/TSP) in the presence of spasticity comes from quantitative polymerase chain reaction (QPCR), which reveals high proviral load in blood and CSF lymphocytes of patients with HAM/TSP compared to a lower viral load in carriers (19).

 This is an article preview.